opensemanticworld/osw-ansible/README.md

 You need to have the following information for a successful OSW deployment:

-- Public IP address of your VM or server
+- User with `sudo` permissions and `SSH` access to your remote machine
-- Username with `sudo` permissions and `SSH` access to the VM
+- Public IP address of your remote machine
-- Domain pointing to the VMs or servers public IP address
+- Domain pointing to the remote machines public IP address

 1. Clone this repository: